Dealing with unexplained jaw tightness, facial pain, or headaches?

 Talk to Dr. Catt about your TMJ pain

 If you’re suffering from TMJ pain and disorder symptoms, give us a call as soon as you can.
 We want to help you and have a lot of experience treating patients just like you!
-Dr. Catt is the Rogue Valley’s trusted source for TMJ disorder treatment and is here to help.
+Dr. Catt is the Rogue Valley’s trusted source for TMJ disorder and Botox® treatment, and is here to help.

 Contact us today to schedule your consultation.